m-eamon/WebAppMvc/README.md

 ### System Overview

-Architecture MVC - Two api - diagram if time
+Architecture MVC - Two api - diagram if time - Yes

-Containers Docker compose
+Containers Docker compose - One compose to rule them all

 ### Developer Setup
 Refer to docs for setup of Api and MVC